THIS ARTICLE INCLUDES A FREE PRINTABLE

 Although this isn’t possible, you can teach your children to be resilient.

-So while you can’t shield your kids from life’s difficulties, YOU can provide the tools they’ll need to navigate them successfully.
+So while you can’t shield your children from life’s difficulties, you can provide the tools they’ll need to navigate them successfully.
 Here are five tips to help you raise a resilient child.